SolidBlock-cn/mishanguc/UpdateLog-en.md

 Note: Not all versions in this update log are already published.
 Please refer to relevant pages in CurseForge and Modrinth, or the "releases" section in the GitHub.

+### 1.6.0-beta.6

+- Now when typing special texts in the sign edit screen, if the typed content is invalid, besides showing the text field in red, a tooltip will also be showing indicating the error.
+- Fixed the issue that, in the command suggestions when typing sign preset names, names containing special characters (such as symbols, space) will cause the command to be invalid.
+Now the suggestions will add quotation marks around sign preset names.

 ### 1.6.0-beta.5

 - Fixed the version that the game rules do not change when entering the world.